 You’ll notice a similarity in topic here – these are stories told from the woman’s point of view.
 Even if you were the most dedicated history student, you may well have not been taught much about the queen consorts or dowager queens of England.
 Ms. Gregory will fill in those gaps for you as well as bringing to life the monarchs they married or mothered.

-A bibliography is always appended to Ms Gregory’s books.
+Dr. Gregory always appends a bibliography to her books.
 I read it thoroughly and make a list of the books I want to find.
 She also writes a note explaining what is historical fact and what is speculation or fiction.
 After finishing one of her novels, I always spend an evening googling the people and the era.
-She makes me want to know more about them and what I find matches pretty well with what I’ve read in her books.
+She makes me want to know more about them.
+What I find matches pretty well with what I’ve read in her books.

 it deviates from history.
 Philippa Gregory does that, as does Michael Jecks in his medieval England mysteries.
 I would think that if you are going to research and travel in order to get the flavour of a historical era and the people living in it, as the writer I heard interviewed said he does, you might as well present your fictional story in a historically accurate setting.
 As my father always said, if a job is worth doing, it’s worth doing right.